 From the Nexus 5 to the Samsung Galaxy S7 Edge, changing the background of your Android device is one of the most straightforward and effective ways of making your phone your own.
-Beyond the basics there are a handful of wallpaper-modifying tricks that you might not have yet stumbled across.
+Beyond the basics there are a handful of wallpaper-modifying tricks that you may not know are out there.

-One way of setting up you wallpaper is to have it change on a timed schedule.
+One way of setting up your wallpaper is to have it change on a timed schedule.
 Doing this means you don't have to sort it out manually; your device is fresh each time you come to use it.
-There are a couple of approaches you can take, which we'll outline here.
+There are several approaches you can take, which we'll outline here.

 Installing a dedicated app is perhaps the easiest way of changing your Android device's wallpaper on a schedule.
-Wallpaper Changer is the best-known app for the job, though there are others around on Google Play, including Tapet, which can also be used to generate unique wallpapers.
-We'll focus on the former here.
+Wallpaper Changer is the best-known app for the job, though there are others around on Google Play.

 Fire up Wallpaper Changer to find the app's settings.
 You can choose a certain number of minutes, hours or days as your interval, set how the app resizes or crops images, opt to change the wallpaper every time you unlock your phone, and set your wallpapers to cycle through in a random order if you prefer.Wallpaper Changer

-There are a couple of other settings to tweak: you need to choose the Wallpaper Changer live wallpaper as the wallpaper on your device (press and hold a blank part of the home screen to do this) and you have to compile a group of images via the Albums tab.
+There are a couple of other settings to tweak: you'll need to choose the Wallpaper Changer live wallpaper as the wallpaper on your device (press and hold a blank part of the home screen to do this) and then compile a group of images via the Albums tab.
 If you upgrade to the Pro version of Wallpaper Changer you can manage several different albums.

 Once you've signed up to IFTTT and started work on your wallpaper-shifting recipe, you can choose all kinds of triggers: a new photo in a Dropbox folder, a newly liked image on Instagram, a new picture from an RSS feed, something from your Flickr feed, and so on.